sustainablelab/handmade/doc/README-Handmade.md

 - then create primary buffer
     - anachronistic
     - not a buffer
-    - repeat, not a buffer
+    - repeat, primary buffer is not an audio buffer
-    - connects secondary buffer to soundcard without resampling
+    - the primary buffer connects the secondary buffer to the soundcard without resampling
         - used to be soundcard had some sample rate
         - audio with a different sampe rate would get resampled
         - nowadays not sure how this works, but not like this
-    - never writing audio to the primary buffer
+    - I am never writing audio to the primary buffer
-    - we have no direct write privileges to the soundcard, just like the graphics card
+    - I have no direct write privileges to the soundcard, just like the graphics card
     - primary buffer is just how Windows wants us to tell Windows to set up the soundcard with a sample rate that matches the